Center for Advanced Theological Studies

 CATS is made up of a vibrant community of more than 100 graduate students.
 With outstanding graduate students in every theological discipline, opportunities for discussion within one’s own area of interest as well as others is possible.
 In some fields of study, informal reading and discussion groups are already in place—and student initiative in cultivating these or additional groups is always welcome.

-CATS provides access to the resources of the world’s largest multidenominational seminary (home to approximately 4,000 students spanning nine locations).
+CATS provides access to Fuller seminary's resources (home to approximately 4,000 students spanning nine locations).
 Throughout the year, events such as the Brehm Lectures, Payton Lectures, and School of Psychology Integration Lectures bring regular opportunities for interaction with world-class scholars, in addition to participation in a large range of opportunities for learning and reflection.

 CATS allows for uncommon creativity and contextualization in key areas of study.
 The size and strength of its faculty, the flexibility of its degree programs, its proximity to cutting-edge intellectuals and practitioners, and its multicultural and international context make CATS unusually hospitable to student initiative in formulating the direction of their programs.